christianrouhana/ChrisRHuntTheWumpus/README.md

 This was a personal project to practice my object oriented programming skills in C++.
 Most of my education was in Java, C#, and Python.
 I had this idea when my brother asked me for help in his Data Structures project.
-I liked the prompt, and decided to see if I could implement a more  advanced  version using the skills I've learned throughout my degree.
+I liked the prompt, and decided to see if I could implement a more  advanced  version using the skills I've learned throughout my education.

 This project was completed using: